Neptune-Sky/VanillaUpgrades/README.md

 # Installation

-This mod is only compatible with SFS Modloader version 1.1.2 and up, which can be found [here.](https://github.com/105-Code/SFS-Modloader)
+Starting from version 3.0, this mod only supports the official modloader.
+Use v2.3.5 for the old third-party loader.

-1. Install the modloader.
+1. Download the latest zip.
-2. Download the latest ZIP.
+2. Use the "Open Mods Folder" button in-game.
-3. Extract the root folder to `Spaceflight Simulator_Data\MODS`.
-Do not rename it or take the DLL out.
+3. Extract the entire folder from the zip to the mods folder.
+Do not remove the DLL.

 **This mod is untested on Mac.** Use at your own risk.